jnstockley/ProductScrapper/README.md

 Simple Python Script to check if RTX 3070 is in stock at a few stores!
 Download Scrapper folder and run!

+Make sure you have Google Chrome installed and up to date!

 Must have python 3.9 installed and run pip install selenium Please allow insecure apps for your gmail account.
 Reccomend using burner gmail account!